BIRTH OF PUPPIES

 If these signs are noted, usually in the first day or two postpartum, a veterinarian should be consulted.
 Your dog may have retained a placenta or have suffered some trauma during delivery.
 Animals who have required assistance with delivery are often predisposed to metritis.
 She will likely need to be spayed.

-This condition results when the bitch has trouble supporting the calcium demand of lactation.
+This condition results when the bitch has trouble supporting the calcium demand of lactation and is a particular concern for toy breed dogs.
 Calcium supplementation predisposes a bitch to this condition.
 Usually affected animals are small dogs.
 They demonstrate: